blinkybool/web/index.md

 layout: home
 ---

-Master's student in mathematics at Utrecht University (Logic Track), and chief software engineer/co-founder of [metauni](https://metauni.org/).
-I'm interested in productive high-level abstractions that allow you to keep your feet on the ground, both in programming and proofs.

 ## Projects
 - [metaboard](https://github.com/metauni/metaboard): Shared virtual blackboards in Roblox.
 I am the primary author and maintainer.
 These are the key instrument for delivering seminars in Roblox.
 Embedding information in a persistent, virtual space with metaboards is a powerful framework for collaboration and research, not possible with other shared whiteboards tools.
 ![](metaboard-festival.png)